-It is very important to use a rice like Arborio, to get the proper consistency.
-The short grains and the way it releases starch as it cooks gives risotto its classic, creamy texture.
+Arborio rice is key to obtaining the proper consistency.
+The short grains and the way Arborio releases starch as it cooks gives risotto its classic, creamy texture.
 Yes, Arborio rice isn’t the cheapest out there, but as this dish takes a bit of effort, it’s worth the splurge to have the best results.

 Are you willing to try now?